 Australian news audiences will judge you harshly if you are incorrect when you report ‘war stories’.

-From my experience in a stint as Deputy News Director at a major Australian commercial television network – I know first-hand how Australian news audiences know and care about ‘war stories’.
+From my experience in 2016 as Deputy News Director at a major Australian commercial television network – I know first-hand how Australian news audiences know and care about ‘war stories’.

 Many Australian families (including mine) have ‘personal family connection’ to the great battles.
 My grandfather’s brother survived Gallipoli in 1915 – and was killed at Passchendaele in 1916.
 So many Australian families have similar ‘connections’ and this history is passed down through generations.
 The most ‘complaint calls’ to the newsroom I have heard related to inaccuracies in these ‘war stories’.

 I urge all newsrooms to take special care when covering ‘war stories’.